 Behind thinkorswim and TradeStation, Fidelity’s Active Trader Pro and Schwab’s StreetSmart Edge are two other desktop platforms worth a close look.
 Active Trader Pro and StreetSmart Edge have one distinct advantage over thinkorswim and TradeStation, and that is ease of use.
 While these platforms do not offer the same depth of trading tools, historical data, chart studies, etc., both platforms are very well designed and are easy to adapt to.
 In some respects, their balance of power and design make them a better fit for certain traders.

 Unfortunately, not all active trader platforms are free to use or available to all clients.
 For example, to gain complete access to Fidelity’s Active Trader Pro offering, 36 trades or more must be placed in a rolling 12-month period.
 Similarly, ETRADE Pro requires at least 30 trades per quarter or $250,000 in assets.
 Scottrade limits its active trader ScottradeELITE platform to clients who have at least $25,000 in assets.
 Lastly, both TradeStation and Lightspeed charge $99.95 and $100 per month, respectively for access to their flagship platforms if certain minimums aren’t met.
 Platform fees and minimums are set in place to keep costs under control, and while these serve simply as examples, investors should be aware of them if they are considering an online broker based solely on its platform.

 For investors who prefer a web-focused experience, there are many great browser-based platforms to consider.
-Our top pick this year, tradeMONSTER, combines the best of both worlds: ease-of-use with fantastic tools.
-The platform is great for options trading (see section “Options Trading” below), alongside our No. 1 recommendation for new investors looking to trade virtually and hone their skills.
+Our top pick again this year, OptionsHouse, combines the best of both worlds: ease of use with fantastic trading tools.
+The platform is just “ok” for equities trading, however is terrific for options trading.
+See: Best Brokers for Options Trading.